joinerda/joinerda.github.io/_posts/2019-02-11-DLLs-And-Unity.md

 (figure 3)

 Build your DLL.
 Open your file explorer window and navigate to where the DLL is built.
 This can be tricky.
 For me, my project is in C:/USers/(username)/Documents/Visual Studio 2017/Projects/DLLBlog_DLL_Project/x64/Release.
 (I said to choose your project name well.
 I chose poorly.)
 If you right click on the tab for an open code file, you will get an option to open in the file explorer.
-From yout code file, navigate up the folder tree to the root project folder, and then select x64->Release. (your results may vary.
+From your code file, navigate up the folder tree to the root project folder, and then select x64->Release. (your results may vary.
 You can also try searching for your DLL from the project root as well.)
 Remember this location.

 (figure4)

 Now create a new project in Unity where we will import this DLL.
-Create an empty object in the scene (I'm naming my empy object "Model") and attached a new script to it (I'm naming my script "Model").
+Create an empty object in the scene (I'm naming my empty object "Model") and attached a new script to it (I'm naming my script "Model").
 Save your scene (often).
 Open your script in whatever editor you typically use with Unity.
 You will need to include the System.Runtime.InteropServices library in your C# code to call DllImport.
 Use the DllImport statement to define a extern method.
 The easiest thing is to have the method named the same as in the DLL, though you can also specify an entry point in the DllImport call.

 `
 using System.Collections;